 Every parent wants their child to study well in the future to get good grades, high-quality education, and a well-paid job.
 Actually, helping your children to learn new things better and preventing them from becoming unemployed professors is easier than you might think.
 Little changes in their lives make a huge difference!
 It can be as simple as swapping watching Spongebob for a more educational cartoons!

-How frequently do you think that your child should spend less time with a TV-set, computer, or tablet you gave them?
+How frequently do you think that your child should spend less time with a TV-set (We love using a corner TV mount,) computer, or tablet you gave them?
 It is not obligatory to take their favorite gadgets away from them entirely to direct their mind towards exploring the world around.
 All that is needed from you is to show your kids what the right content is.

 What is the kind of content that children like to consume the most?
 Obviously, their favorite shows on the Internet or TV are cartoons.
 So, below you’ll see the list of “right” cartoons.
 They will not only let your kids have a lot of fun but also discover the world and explain the reality to them.